 As we Americans celebrate Labor Day today, I thought it might be interesting to gather old Irish sayings that speak to the importance of work and labor in our lives.

-The Irish throughout the world are not known for their riches or affluent lifestyles, but throughout the ages the Irish have never been afraid of hard work.
+The Irish throughout the world are not known for their riches, pockets full of gold, or affluent lifestyles, but throughout the ages the Irish have never been afraid of hard work.
 This collection of old Irish sayings is evidence the Irish fully understood the need to earn prosperity through the fruits of their labor.

 Irish Americans were integral to proposing Labor Day as a holiday.
 Founding of the holiday is credited to a Peter McGuire or a Matthew Maguire.
 Whether McGuire or Maguire first came up with this holiday idea, it is very clear by both men's last names, this holiday was the idea of an Irishman.

-I hope you enjoy this selection of wise old words from Ireland.
+I hope you enjoy this selection of wise old words and famous Irish sayings.
 I've added a new feature where you can listen to the pronunciation of the Irish or Gaelic phrases.
 I'm not a native Irish speaker, but I learned enough Irish in my school years to be able to read these phrases for you.
 I hope this helps.

-Many readers ask for phonetic pronunciation of the Irish language on my blog, but this post has so many Gaelic sayings, the post would be full of nonsensical words if I tried to create phonetic phrases for everything.
+Many readers ask for phonetic pronunciation of the Irish language on my blog, but this post has so many Irish language sayings, the post would be full of nonsensical words if I tried to create phonetic phrases for everything.
+You can read all about how the people of Ireland call their language Irish, not gaelic or Irish gaelic in a previous ramble.

 Without further ado, here's my collection of Irish sayings and proverbs about work and labor especially for Labor Day....